-Entry level obedience involves a generous helping of treats and praise.
-Advance obedience may incorporate many tools.
-Including the use of toys, tugs, prong collars, E-collars, training flags and any other variety of tools along with extended affection and play time.
+Entry-level obedience involves a generous helping of treats and praise.
+Advanced obedience may incorporate many tools.
+Including the use of toys, tugs, prong collars, E-collars, training flags, and any other variety of tools along with extended affection and playtime.
 Obedience training involves a combination of luring, shaping, and operant conditioning.

 Aggression, fear, and phobias are addressed using four primary modes of training:

 These in-house puppy training programs are built on the same platform as the obedience program for older dogs, but only available for puppies under one year of age.
 Positive reinforcement often gives adequate rewards for desired behavior, but without also training the puppy that focusing on you is the ONLY way the puppy will get what he wants, the puppy may perform only when they see there is food.
 So this program focuses on helping puppies and owners alike, understand that unwanted behaviors don't work and that only polite behaviors earn rewards.
 Our programs teach leadership and communication skills to humans and impulse control in puppies.

 Through the program, we continually introduce exercises that help owners realize that it's not just about giving treats, it's about moving in ways and at speeds that make the training fun.
 With speed being the key, if you take too long to decide the next step, or have gaps where you can't decide what to do, the dog's attention may drift away from you.
 This program focuses on teaching your puppy that focusing on you and behaving politely are fun.
 We do this by teaching a handful of core exercises that can be used in may types of situations to keep your puppy out of trouble and to perform more appropriate replacement behaviors instead.